CanalTP/ci-images/README.md

 - [`rustfmt`]: auto-formatting of the Rust source code
 - [`clippy`]: static linting of the Rust source code
 - [`cargo-audit`]: cargo tool to report known CVE in the dependencies
+- [`cargo-edit`]: cargo tool to manage dependencies by modifying Cargo.toml
 - [`docker`]: docker engine

 If you want to release this image with the latest version of Rust, just trigger the Jenkins job manually.